CUBRID/cubrid-manual/en/install.rst

 You can see the latest information on tools such as CUBRID Manager and CUBRID Query Browser and install them by downloading files from `http://www.cubrid.org/wiki_tools <http://www.cubrid.org/wiki_tools>`_ .

-CUBRID Web Manager is started when the CUBRID is installed, and you can see this by accessing to https://localhost:8282/ .
+CUBRID Web Manager is also installed when the CUBRID is installed.
+For more details, see `CUBRID Web Manager Manual <http://www.cubrid.org/wiki_tools/entry/cubrid-web-manager-manual>`_ .

 .. _Installing-and-Running-on-Windows: